ThomasBittner1/KangarooDocumentation/kangaroo/docs/puppet/puppetGeneral.md

 ## Attachers
 Attachers are all about spaces.
 For example the Hand IK following the COG or the Spine.
 And they need to be fully understood to really use Kangaroo efficiently.
-Look at how many attachers just the arm limb has:
+Look at how many attachers alone the arm limb has:
 ![Alt text](../images/attachers_armLeg.jpg)
 And this is not even everything, with attachers you can even make things follow some deformers!